 Related Review: Best Brushless RC Motors

-How to wire different stepper motors?
+How to wire a stepper motor – All Types

 Connecting 4-wire devices